Overview

 |---|---|---|

-| Tools | 15 | bash, edit, read, write, cd, web-fetch, subagent, teams, tasks, plan-mode, agent-commands, ask-user-question, background-task, output-styles, theme-selector, MCP adapter |
+| Tools | 19 | bash, edit, read, write, cd, web_fetch, web_search, subagent, teams, tasks, agent-commands, ask-user-question, background-task, output-styles, theme-selector, MCP adapter, session-memory, wezterm-pane-control |

-| UI & Display | 4 | custom footer, git status, tool display, minimal skill display |
+| UI & Display | 6 | custom footer, git status, tool display, minimal skill display, session-namer, random-spinner |

-| Utilities | 5 | cheatsheet, context-usage, init, show-system-prompt, read-tool-enhanced |
+| Utilities | 6 | cheatsheet, context-usage, debug, init, show-system-prompt, read-tool-enhanced |

-| Integrations | 1 | lifecycle hooks |
+| Integrations | 3 | lifecycle hooks, claude-bridge, worktree |

 | Language Support | 1 | LSP |